The EnTrade concept was trialled with Wessex Water which has taken an active role in catchment management for many years.

 In 2015 catchment management in Wessex Water entered a new era after it successfully negotiated with the EA, Natural England and Ofwat to offset 40 tonnes of nitrogen from entering Poole Harbour by working with farmers in the catchment rather than building an asset at Dorchester sewage works.

 The Wessex Water catchment team used EnTrade to invite farmers to bid for funding to grow cover crops over winter to reduce the nitrogen leaching into the water course.
-They ran their first auction in June 2016 advertising a 20-tonne target on the platform and received:
+They ran their first auction in June 2016 advertising a 20-tonne target on the platform.

 "Using EnTrade to create a market in measures to deliver reductions in nitrogen has delivered a 30% saving for Wessex Water compared to traditional catchment approaches." - Ruth Barden, Director of Environmental Strategy, Wessex Water